 Why California Has The Most Stolen Vehicles in America

 Take a look at the Hot Spots list from the National Insurance Crime Bureau, and it’s immediately clear the California cars are stolen at an alarming rate.
 Why does the Golden State have more cars stolen than any other?
 There are a number of reasons.

-California has the most cars, and the most people, in the United States.
+California has the most cars and the most people in the United States.
 This makes the state more prone to have the highest amount of car theft.

-Another big factor feeding California’s higher rate of car thefts is its proximity to Mexico.
+Another big factor feeding California’s higher rate of car theft is its proximity to Mexico.
 Being close to the border means that car thieves can easily get stolen vehicles or parts out of the country and get money into their pockets.

 And unfortunately, California’s great weather gives cars a longer lifespan.
 Vehicles that might not last very long in areas with blistering heat or tough winters can live out their days in California’s mild weather.
 And as car thieves love to target older cars with valuable parts, they can find a goldmine of well preserved older models in California.

 What does all of this information mean for you?
-For one, it means that anywhere you are and no matter what vehicle you drive, your car can be a target for theft, so you should always take basic precautions including locking your doors, closing your windows, and removing your keys from your vehicle at all times.
-And if you drive a vehicle on the Hot Wheels list or live in a Hot Spots area, you should remain on high alert for your car, installing effective anti theft measures and maintaining vigilance against car thieves.
+For one, it means that anywhere you are and no matter what vehicle you drive, your car can be a target for theft, so you should always take basic precautions, including locking your doors, closing your windows, and removing your keys from your vehicle at all times.
+And if you drive a vehicle on the Hot Wheels list or live in a Hot Spots area, you should remain on high alert for your car, installing effective anti-theft measures and maintaining vigilance against car thieves.